-- 2. Equip themselves with English language skills related to Vocabulary. - 3.
+- 1. Delineate the contextual meaning of various words and their functions in sentence. - 2.
+Equip themselves with English language skills using appropriate vocabulary. - 3.
 Improve English language proficiency with an emphasis on Reading skills. - 4.
-Develop study skills related to Critical Writing.
+Develop ability to think critically and articulate their views.

-Outcomes: The students would be able to
+Course Outcomes: At the end of the course, Students would be able to